Sensory development by age - what to really expect

 Sensory play for preschoolers

 Also, at this stage in your child’s sensory development, they may have more of an awareness of music and sounds.
-They might have favourite songs, and start to link music to special occasions or moments in their lives.
+They might have favourite songs and start to link music to special occasions or moments in their lives.

 What to do if your child does not like some sensations

-At My First Five Years, we know that every child is different and children all develop differently.
-We also know that some parents might be concerned that their child isn’t mastering some skills as they develop.
+At My First Five Years, we know that every child is unique and all children follow their own developmental journey.
+We also understand that you might be concerned that your child isn’t mastering some skills as they develop.

 Why play-based learning is beneficial for sensory development

 Play-based learning is one of the most effective ways of developing any skills in young children.
-During play, children are able to take risks and engage their imagination.
+During play, children can take risks and engage their imagination.
 The lack of structure involved in play-based learning makes it easy to expand and adapt as you go along, following the interests of your child.